ag-sanjjeev/ffmpeg-commands/scripts/batch_recursive_conversion_script/README.md

 11. After completion of the conversion.
 It will wait for user input.
 That you have to press any key to close the script after completion.
 12. To skip/stop conversion for the current conversion file, It might required `q` in your keyboard to be pressed or read command help during execution.

+Note:

-Note: *Here, for an example, The command uses flag `-map_metadata 0` to exclude the meta data from the source files.*
+- Here, for an example, The command uses flag `-map_metadata 0` to exclude the meta data from the source files.
+- Here, `-qscale:a` ranges from `0 - 5`, `0` - highest bit rate, `5`-low bps.

 **For recursive conversion, Consider `ffmpeg_recursive_conversion.bat` and follow above steps.**